 So, Monday you had to confront the consequences of your rashness.
-It was good and but, but ultimately necessary.
-You know you should have been more open with how you felt, but you weren’t at that stage yet until you burst.
+It was good and bad, but ultimately necessary.
+You know you should have been more open with how you felt, but you weren’t at that stage until you burst.

 You didn’t think you could trust the person you spoke with to hear your heart and make you feel validated and heard.
 You pushed yourself into a corner of lies and self-criticisms.
 The cage of your own making, your cry for help.
 And not everything they said settled in your heart and made you feel good, but it was necessary.

 What’s necessary isn’t always comforting.

 You didn’t realize how much gunk had built up, how sticky your heart had gotten.
 The darkness had come in again and it wasn’t until you shone a light on it that you realized how messy things were inside.
 It all had to erupt and splatter across the walls for you to see the problems.
 Your body had to purge and throw up all the negative things you put into it for you to feel weak and empty so you could be filled again.

 It wasn’t fun.
 It was exhausting.
 It was the breaking point.

 But now it’s time to pick up the pieces and fix them.

 The days are still hard, like walking on wobbly legs after a weight’s been lifted.

 It’s moment by moment, taking it day by day.
 You’re not at the end yet, but you know there will be an end where you come out stronger.